< Browse to Previous Essay | Browse to Next Essay >

 Payne continued to add minorities to the staff, as Stim Bullitt had done.
 Women were hired in key positions including news anchor, and KING-TV regained its No.1 news position.
 Dorothy Bullitt called him “the best manager in the business” (Haley).
 Bremner said: “Ancil saved King.”

 The news department continued to make waves.
 A report on flammable children’s sleepwear prompted federal action.
-In 1975, KING-TV helped bring down August Mardesich (b.
-1920), Senate majority leader and the most powerful member of the state Legislature.
+In 1975, KING-TV helped bring down August Mardesich (1920-2016), Senate majority leader and the most powerful member of the state Legislature.
 Mardesich had beaten an indictment for extortion and tax fraud, but KING-TV explored how money greased the legislative skids and Mardesich ultimately resigned the majority leader post.
 Riding herd on free-wheeling, strong personalities in the newsroom, however, was not easy because the “singular esprit” occasionally became “institutional arrogance” (Bremner).

 Unlike Stim Bullitt, who tended to cloister himself, Payne was a schmoozer who regularly stopped by the news department to rally the troops and “take care of the conscience-tending” (Bremner).
 Payne was particularly proud of the newsroom “alumni” who went on to network careers, and of those who returned to KING-TV after network stints.